 The Responsible Entity has established a Distribution Reinvestment Plan ("DRP") in relation to distributions.
-The Responsible Entity has made distributions on a monthly basis through the year ended 30 June 2023.
-For such distributions, it is expected the record date will be the last ASX trading day of each month and the last day for electing into the DRP will be 5:00pm (AEST) on the first business day after the record date.
+The Responsible Entity has made distributions on a monthly basis through the year ended 30 June 2024.
+For such distributions, it is expected the record date will be the last ASX trading day of each month.